 Many people consider playmats absolutely essential for playing Magic.
 They protect your cards from wear and make gameplay smoother and more comfortable.
-When you have to play on plastic tables at events, they don’t allow your cards to slide around like they normally would, and keep them clean.
-Plus, they allow you to express your individuality with any number of art styles.
+When you have to play on plastic tables at events, it’s easy to get your cards dirty, and hard to move around.
+Playmats take care of all of that, and they also allow you to express your individuality with any number of art styles.

-Unlike many other TCG products, playmats have few competitive options.
-In this article we’ll talk about the four best playmat brands.
+Unlike many other TCG products, playmats have just a few truly competitive options.
+In this article, we’ll talk about the four best playmat brands.

 The Ultimate Guard playmats are one of the cheaper options, but only in terms of price.
 They feature very thick playmats, keeping your cards safer and allowing for a more comfortable feel.
 It does make it harder to store, but the natural rubber they are made of means they’re more durable.